How To Turn Your Truck Into A Kickass Survival Vehicle!

 Snorkel: If water gets into your air intake, your engine will stall; a snorkel will increase the depth of water your vehicle can ford as well as assisting with intake of clean, cool air to the engine.

 Professional Build: If you want all this done right, it makes absolute sense to go with a pro build.
-Searching around, lots of guys raving about the AEV (American Expedition Vehicles) Prospector XL, which is a top quality (and very expensive!) upgrade to the Dodge RAM 2500 – to include 40″ tires, heavy duty winch, off road lights and so much more.
+Searching around, lots of guys raving about the AEV (American Expedition Vehicles) Prospector XL, which is a top quality (and very expensive!) upgrade to the Dodge RAM 2500 – to include monster 40″ tires, heavy duty winch, off road lights and so much more.
 This vehicle, it is claimed, will have at least a 23″ ground clearance: Rave reviews from professionals and overlanders alike… one commenter, who claims to use it daily for tree work, calls it the “pinnacle of truck evolution”.
 This really is a kickass survival vehicle:

 3) Front End Reinforcement: